hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 Now you should be able to run the installation script:

 	$ Rscript install_libraries.R

+> *Rscript* is a command that accepts a script with R commands as input, you can explore the R commands within the install_libraries.R script using `less` or `nano`.

 **The installation script may take a few minutes to run**, and you will see quite a bit of text being printed to screen.
-The reason for this is that R is also installing any dependencies and updating existing packages as required.If the packages installed successfully you will now be able to run the DE script.
+The reason for this is that R is also installing any dependencies and updating existing packages as required.
+If the packages installed successfully you will now be able to run the DE script.
 We are going to run the script from the `results` directory, so let's navigate there and create a directory for the results of our analysis.
 We will call the directory `diffexpression`:

 	$ cd results
 	$ mkdir diffexpression